Christ-Mind-Teachings/cmi-jsb/_til/chap10.md

 human mind to express in Earthly terms the infinite phases of My Idea ever surging within.

-The more the human mind strove thus to express " in Words" My Idea, the greater and more abject the failure.
+The more the human mind strove thus to express &ldquo;in Words&rdquo; My Idea, the greater and more abject the failure.

-In time will the Great Awakening come-- that all Words are but Symbols of One Idea, and all Ideas of whatsoever nature are but phases of One Idea, My Idea of My Self in Expression, -- and

-that all Desire to express in Words that Idea, without the consciousness of My Will being the One and Only source of Inspiration, is futile.
-Likewise, all desire to express that Idea in living acts, without losing all consciousness of your human personality -- of your personal part in the acts, and centering your self wholly in Me, -- is vain and fruitless and will end only in failure, disappointment and humiliation.
+In time will the Great Awakening come, that all Words are but Symbols of One Idea, and all Ideas of whatsoever nature are but phases of One Idea, My Idea of My Self in Expression, and that all Desire to express in Words that Idea, without the consciousness of My Will being the One and Only source of Inspiration, is futile.
+Likewise, all desire to express that Idea in living acts, without losing all consciousness of your human personality -- of your personal part in the acts, and centering your self wholly in Me, is vain and fruitless and will end only in failure, disappointment and humiliation.